-Linguistically Diverse Members Department will work with other SWMBH Departments to address the Cultural and Linguistic needs of its membership. \checkmark \checkmark \checkmark Competency policies 2017 Jonathan Gardner Achelles Malta??
-Kim Rychener Joel Smith Moira Kean Annually -------------------------------- --- -- --------------------- ------ --- ----------
+19. Serving Culturally and Linguistically Diverse Members The Quality Department will work with other SWMBH Departments to address the Cultural and Linguistic needs of its membership.
+Competency policies are being followed.
+2017 - September 2018 Jonathan Gardner Achilles Malta Kim Rychener Joel Smith Moira Kean Sarah Hirsch Annually -- -- -- -- --- -------------------------------- -- ----------

-20. Serving Members > The Quality √ Measure program effectiveness, October Moira Kean Quartarly
+e Quality 🗸 1 0 Moira Kean Quarterly

-with Complex Health Management process, member satisfaction data and Quarterry
+nagement process, member satisfaction data and

-Needs Department will September Kim
+Needs Dep partment will outcomes to help improve the Kim

-work with the Complex Care Management Program.
-Rychener
+wor rk with the Complex Care Management Program.
+September Rychener

-✓ Population Assessment
+Util lization 🗸 Population Assessment 2018

-✓ Complex Case Management Member Nancy Wallace
+Ma nagement 🗸 Complex Case Management Member Nancy

-Department to use Satisfaction Survey wanace
+partment to use Satisfaction Survey Wallace

-process and ✓ Causal Analysis of Complex Case Natalie
+- ocess and • N

-outcome measures Management Grievance and Appeal Tenney
+- come measures Management Grievance and Appeal Natalie

-to improve quality Data
+improve quality Data Tenney

+Achlov

-and performance. ✓ Monitor and Evaluate Access to care Ashley
+and d performance. \checkmark Monitor and Evaluate Access to care Ashley Esterline

-standards to ensure members are Esterline
+standards to ensure members are Esternite

 receiving timely services.
+Sarah

-Help to identify population health
+\checkmark Help to identify population health Hirsch

-trends and plan programs and services
+trends and plan programs and services i ili scri

-1 accordingly.
+accordingly.

-v Qualitative and Quantitative Analysis
+\checkmark Qualitative and Quantitative Analysis

-21. State Mandated ✓ HSAG report on PIP interventions and October Mike Quarterly Performance Identify (2) PIP baseline 2016 - Vincent Quarterry Improvement projects that meet PIP Status updates to relevant SWMBH Projects (PIP) MDHHS and NCQA Committees such as: QMC; RUMCP; 2017 Moira Kean -,(standards: CAC, Operations and MHL Committees - ✓ QMC to consider selection of PIP Jonathan Gardner Improvement Project #1: projects aimed at impacting error Garuner (EQR evaluated): reduction, improving safety and Paul "Improving Diabetes quality.
-Ongwela Treatment for Consumers - with a Co-morbid Mental Health Conditions".
-NCQA PIPs to be considered: 1.
-(NQF 1879): "Adherence to Antipsychotic Improvement Project #2: "Improving Medication Medications For Individuals with Management for persons Schizophrenia" - National Quality Strategy with Intellectual and Domain: Patient Safety 2.
-(NQF 1932) : "Diabetes Screening for Developmental 2.
-(NQF 1932) : "Diabetes Screening for People With Schizophrenia or Bipolar Disabilities".
-Disorder Who Are Using Antipsychotic Medications" 3.
-(NQF 0576) "Follow-Up after Hospitalization for Mental Illness (FUH)".
-4. (NQF 0004): "Initiation and Engagement of Alcohol and Other Drug Dependence Treatment (IET)".
+\checkmark Evaluate and monitor efforts to

+identify eligible CCM members.

+21. State Mandated 1 HSAG report on DID interventions and October Mike Vincent Quartarly

+Idontify (2) DID • wike viilcent Quarterly

+Performance Identify (2) PIP baseline 2017 Moira Kean

+Improvement projects that meet

+Projects (PIP) MDHHS and NCQA - Jonathan

+standards: CAC, Operations and MHL Committees 2018 Gardner

+3. QMC to consider selection of PIP Paul Ongwela

+Improvement Project #1: projects aimed at impacting error

+(EQR evaluated): reduction, improving safety and Nancy Wallace

+"Improving Diabetes quality.

+Treatment for Consumers Sarah Hirsch

+with a Co-morbid Mental NCQA PIPs to be considered:

+Health Conditions".

+Improvement Project #2: 1.
+(NQF 1879): "Adherence to

+"Improving Medication Antipsychotic Medications For

+Management for persons Individuals with Schizophrenia" -

+with Intellectual and National Quality Strategy Domain:

+Developmental Patient Safety

+Disabilities".
+Using HEDIS specifications, the measure

+assesses MI Health Link members 18-64

+years of age in 2016 and in 2017 who have schizophrenia and were dispensed and

+remained on an antipsychotic medication for

+at least 80 percent of their treatment period.

+2. (NQF 1932): "Diabetes Screening for

+People With Schizophrenia or Bipolar

+Disorder Who Are Using Antipsychotic

+Medications"

+Using HEDIS specifications, the measure

+assesses MI Health Link members 18-64

+years of age in 2016 and in 2017 with

+schizophrenia or bipolar disorder, who were

+dispensed an antipsychotic medication and

+had a diabetes screening test during the

+measurement year.

+2 (NOF OF 76) "Follow the offer

+3. (NQF 0576) "Follow-Up after Hospitalization for Mental Illness

+(FUH-7 days)".

+Using HEDIS specifications, the measure

+identifies the percentage of MI Health Link

+members in 2016 and in 2017 who received

+follow-up within 7 days of discharge.

+4. (NQF 0576) "Follow-Up after

+Hospitalization for Mental Illness

+(FUH-30 days)".

+Using HEDIS specifications, the measure

+identifies the percentage of MI Health Link

+members in 2016 and in 2017 who received

+follow-up within 30 days of discharge.